-Information Technology manages the primary campus computer lab, which is the Acxiom Computer Center, located in the Jennings L. Snoddy wing of the Bailey Library.
+Information Technology manages the Acxiom Computer Center, located in the Jennings L. Snoddy wing of the Bailey Library.
 The computer lab houses 40 computers, a digital scanner, and two laser printers.
 The lab is open 24 hours a day, seven days a week.
 Other computer labs on campus are provided by Natural Sciences (Reynolds Hall, 12 Power Macintosh computers) and Economics and Business (Mills Building, seven systems running Microsoft Windows)